julien6387/supvisors/docs/special.rst

 Auto-Fencing
 ------------

+Auto-fencing is applied when the ``auto_fence`` option of the :ref:`supvisors_section` is set.
-Auto-fencing is applied when one of the **Supvisors** instance is seen as inactive (crash, system power down, network failure) from the other **Supvisors** instances.
+It takes place when one of the **Supvisors** instance is seen as inactive (crash, system power down, network failure) from the other **Supvisors** instances.

-In this case, the running **Supvisors** instances disconnect the corresponding address from their subscription socket.
+In this case, the running **Supvisors** instances disconnect the corresponding URL from their subscription socket.
 The address is marked as ``ISOLATED`` and, in accordance with the rules defined and the value of the ``autorestart`` option of the program, **Supvisors** may try to restart somewhere else the processes that were eventually running on that address.

+If the incriminated system restarts, and the **Supvisors** instance is restarted on that system too, the isolation doesn't prevent the new **Supvisors** instance to receive events from the other instances that have isolated it.
+Indeed, it is not possible to filter the subscribers from the ``PUBLISH``side of a ZeroMQ socket.

+That's why a kind of port-knocking is performed in :ref:`synchronizing`.
+Each newly arrived **Supvisors** instance asks to the others if it has been previously isolated before taking into account the incoming events.

 In the case of a network failure, the same mechanism is of course applied on the other side.
-Here comes the premices of a split-brain syndrome, as it leads to have 2 separate
+Here comes the premices of a *split-brain syndrome*, as it leads to have 2 separate and identical sets of applications.

-If the incriminated system restarts, or network failure is fixed, it receives
+If the network failure is fixed, both sets of **Supvisors** are still running but do not communicate between them.

 .. attention::

-    **Supvisors** does NOT isolate the address at the operating system level, so that when the incriminated system becomes active again, it is still possible to perform network requests between all systems, despite the **Supvisors** instances do not communicate anymore.
+    **Supvisors** does NOT isolate the addresses at the operating system level, so that when the incriminated systems become active again, it is still possible to perform network requests between all systems, despite the **Supvisors** instances do not communicate anymore.

+    Similarly, it is outside the scope of **Supvisors** to isolate the address at application level.
+It is the user's responsibility to isolate his applications.

 .. _conciliation: